 Without its own exhibition space, the Foundation makes its collections visible through an open and dynamic lending policy.
 Its works are featured in most major exhibitions incorporating textile art, both in Switzerland and abroad.
 You will find a comprehensive list below.

-The Toms Pauli Foundation is lending three antique tapestries to the Metamorphoses exhibition organised by the Rijksmuseum.
-Among them, two remarkable tapestries stand out for their exceptional state of preservation and their artistic and historical interest.
-They come from the tapestry series The Story of Apollo, also known as the Barberini Metamorphoses, and depict Latona transforming the peasants of Lycia into frogs and Apollo and Daphne.
-These two tapestries were woven in the workshops founded in Rome by Cardinal Francesco Barberini, nephew of Pope Urban VIII and a great lover of tapestry.
+Fondation Toms Pauli is loaning three ancient tapestries for the Rijksmuseum’s Metamorphoses exhibition.
+Among them, two remarkable tapestries stand out for their exceptional state of preservation as well as for their artistic and historical significance.
+They are part of the Story of Apollo series, also called the Barberini Metamorphoses, and depict Latona Transforming the Lycian Peasants into Frogs and Apollo and Daphne.
+Both tapestries were woven in the workshops established in Rome by Cardinal Francesco Barberini, nephew of Pope Urban VII and a great patron of tapestry.

 Following presentations in London, Lausanne, Oslo, Warsaw, and more recently in Tilburg and ’s-Hertogenbosch, the Musée Bourdelle in Paris will host a major exhibition devoted to Magdalena Abakanowicz.
 Through the loan of eight significant works—reliefs and spatial forms—Fondation Toms Pauli contributes to the curatorial ambition of emphasising the sculptural dimension of the Polish artist’s oeuvre.
 The Paris exhibition is staged in the home-workshop of Antoine Bourdelle, sculptor and drawing teacher at the Gobelins manufactory, whose pupil Maria Łaszkiewicz enabled Abakanowicz to realise her first large-format tapestries for the Lausanne International Tapestry Biennials.